-Two underground dewatering bores are currently being constructed and are hoped to be completed by Q1 2020.
-Two additional bores are planned for completion in Q2 2020.
+Two underground dewatering bores have been installed and will become fully operational during Q1 of 2021..
 All bores are located on the 800mRL and target approx. 600mRL.
 These will attempt to dewater parts of Martha Underground prior to development.
 Flow meters will be installed on the bores and water quality samples will be taken from them.